 The completion rate is more positive than the dropout rate, measuring school success instead of failure.
 Like most indicators of school success, an increase in the completion rate represents improved performance.
-Because a separate rate can be reported for each status, such as graduating or receiving a GED certificate, completion rates can provide more information with which to evaluate districts than annual dropout rates.
+Because a separate rate can be reported for each status, such as graduate or GED recipient, completion rates can provide more information with which to evaluate districts than annual dropout rates.

 Disadvantages.
 Calculating a longitudinal rate requires linking individual student records from multiple sources across five or seven years.
 An error in student-identifying information can prevent a record from being linked to other records for that student.
 The method also requires that decisions be made about the classification of students who change schools or move in and out of special programs over time.
 Changes in data collection practices and in the dropout definition over time must also be incorporated in the method.
-For example, as a result of adoption of the national dropout definition in 2005-06, students from the class of 2007 who began Grade 9 in 2003-04 and who left school in 2005-06 or 2006-07 without graduating were subject to a different dropout definition than the definition that applied to students in the same class who left prior to the 2005-06 school year (Table 2).
+For example, as a result of adoption of the national dropout definition in 2005-06, students from the class of 2008 who began Grade 9 in 2004-05 and who left school in 2004-05 without graduating were subject to a different dropout definition than the definition that applied to students from the same class who left in 2005-06 or later (Table 2).

-Table 2 Incorporation of the National Center for Education Statistics Dropout Definition in the Longitudinal Completion Rate additional year would result in changes in final statuses.
+Students who continue in school after their anticipated graduation date and later leave without graduating are not counted as dropouts under a longitudinal method.
+Tracking students for additional years would result in changes in final statuses.
 For example, some continuing students would drop out before they graduate, and some previous dropouts would return to school and graduate or receive GED certificates.